 In the past, I may have alluded to my desire to own a modular synth.
-I’ve held onto that desire since, well, I can’t even think of a time when I didn’t to own and/or build one.
-Until quite literally just now.
+I’ve held onto that desire since, well, I can’t even think of a time when I didn’t want to own and/or build one.
+Until, quite literally, just now.

 What’s strange about this revelation is that there probably couldn’t be a better time to start building one.
 With the maturation of the Eurorack standard, and the ever growing number of modules available, it would be possible to create just about any kind of synthesizer I could want, with numerous oscillators and wave shapers and envelopes and sequencers and arpeggiators — the list of “things” is nearly endless.